LiberoLance/TLP/chapter3/README.md

 3-6 Skipped because randomly generating a char data type and dynamically creating an array are not covered in this chapter.
 Randomly generate the cipher array from problem 3-4 with no duplicate entries.

 3-7 write a program that finds the mode from an array integers.

+3-8 edit the student array program so that it shows the lower median and upper quartiles to see what grades are required to be place in the 25%, 50% and 75% range of the class.